 URB 696 : Seminar in Urban Studies

-This web page is intended to help you find information for URB 696.
-If you need help please contact Nina SmartLiaison Librarian, at 778.782.5043 (Tuesdays and Thursdays) or nsmart@sfu.ca (Monday to Thursday ), Book a research appointment, or Ask a librarian.
+This web page is intended to help you find information for your URB 696 Literature Review.
+As this is only a brief introduction to some of the possible sources at SFU Library, please contact Nina SmartLiaison Librarian, at 778.782.5043 (Tuesdays and Thursdays) or nsmart@sfu.ca (Monday to Thursday) for one-on-one researcher assistance.
+For brief or non subject-specific questions there is also Ask a Librarian.

 Methodology Resources